6.01 DUTY HOURS POLICY

 Residents are prohibited from external or internal moonlighting UNLESS they have the written approval of the Chair of the Department or his/her designee.
 The requirements necessary for such approval are set forth below under "External Moonlighting" and "Internal Moonlighting."

-Residents do not have insurance coverage through Emory's Residency Training Program for any moonlighting services, whether external or internal.
+Residents have insurance coverage through Emory’s Liability Insurance Program for internal moonlighting services.

 In addition to the requirements below, the Chair or his/her designee's decision to approve or deny a resident's request to moonlight will depend on a number of factors including, but not limited to, interference with the resident's responsibilities in the training program and the individual circumstances of the resident.